TomasBahnik/process_orchestration/standalone-main/Readme.md

    (copy them in this order!)  in `data-usage` directory.
 Processing starts after 3rd file is copied.
    * `resources/META-INF/spring/maxGapRoute.xml` expects `terminals.csv` and `transactions.csv`  (copy them in this order!)  in `data-maxGap` directory
    Processing starts after 2nd file is copied.
-   * **delete** these files before changing these routes othewise the order can be broken
+   * **delete** these files before changing these routes otherwise the order can be broken
    * `resources/nitra-camel.properties` contains configuration for both routes and beans (credentials to JIRA are empty)
    * route watch directory : `camel.watch.directory` JVM property sets the directory where the routes can be modified or added.
    When route definition in this directory is changed the route is reloaded.